elzekool/magento2-rotate-encryption-keys/README.md

 # Magento Encryption Key Rotation Tool

 ## Thank you!
 This repository is a fork of https://github.com/bemeir/magento2-rotate-encryption-keys.
-I want to thank the original authors for creating this script.
+I want to thank the original authors for creating this script!

 This is a slightly modified version that has a few differences:
 * It removes the CSV export functionality